 The very next spring, the land was covered with a fragrant whiteness.
 In memory of the fairy who protected him, he called the flower Thuy Tien (water fairy).
 Everyone who saw it loved its beauty and delicate perfume.
 The lords and the rich began to contend with one another to buy them and offered fabulous prices for the floral wonder.

 In just a few years, the lucky fellow accumulated an immense fortune from the sale of the Narcissus.
 As he became richer than his stingy brothers who tried to rob him, the narcissus became the symbol of success and prosperity.
-This is why it is used a Tet.
+This is why it is used for Tet.

 More Popular Legends In Vietnam

 – Spreading of Lime Powder Around the House of Tet

 – The Betel And The Areca Tree